Ktiseos-Nyx/py-minecraft-shop/README.md

 ## Overview

-Simple Chest Shop is a streamlined, user-friendly chest shop plugin designed specifically for Paper servers running Minecraft 1.21.3 with Py-Spigot.
-This project aims to bridge the gap between overly complex shop plugins and the need for a straightforward, intuitive solution, especially for neurodivergent players and server owners who value simplicity.
-It integrates seamlessly with TownyAdvanced, allowing players to easily create and manage shops within their towns or plots.
-This plugin supports Geyser, enabling Bedrock Edition players to enjoy the same chest shop experience as their Java Edition counterparts.
-Inspired by classic Java-based chest shop plugins that may not be compatible with the latest Minecraft versions, Simple Chest Shop offers a fresh take, built from the ground up with accessibility and ease of use in mind.
+Simple Chest Shop is a user-friendly and efficient chest shop plugin for Py-Spigot servers.
+Designed to be straightforward and easy to use, it fills the need for a simple yet functional shop system without the complexities often found in other plugins.
+It seamlessly integrates with TownyAdvanced, allowing players to create and manage shops within their towns and plots.
+With Geyser support, Bedrock Edition players can also fully participate in the chest shop economy alongside Java Edition players.

+Inspired by the core functionality of classic chest shop plugins, Simple Chest Shop provides a clean and intuitive experience, prioritizing ease of use and essential features for both players and server administrators.

-## Why Another Chest Shop Plugin?
+## Why Choose Simple Chest Shop?

-Many existing chest shop plugins are feature-rich but often come with a steep learning curve, excessive commands, and complex security configurations.
-This can be particularly challenging for neurodivergent players or server owners seeking a hassle-free experience.
-Simple Chest Shop aims to provide a streamlined alternative that focuses on core functionality without sacrificing usability.
-We believe that a chest shop plugin should be easy to understand, configure, and use, regardless of one's experience level or neurotype.
+Many existing chest shop plugins, while powerful, can be overwhelming with their extensive command sets, intricate configurations, and steep learning curves.
+Simple Chest Shop takes a different approach, focusing on providing the *essential* chest shop experience in a way that is:

+*   **Easy to Understand:**  Intuitive sign-based setup and clear player interactions.
+*   **Simple to Configure:**  Straightforward configuration options for server administrators.
+*   **Efficient and Lightweight:**  Focuses on core chest shop functionality without unnecessary bloat.
+*   **Accessible to All Players:**  Supports both Java and Bedrock Edition clients through Geyser integration.

+Simple Chest Shop is ideal for servers that value simplicity, ease of use, and a focus on core gameplay without sacrificing essential features.
+It provides a robust and user-friendly chest shop system that anyone can quickly learn and enjoy.

 ## Requirements